 - You don't live near your rental property.
 If your rental property is located far from where you live, hiring a property management company can be invaluable in dealing with the many issues that you will not be able to handle from afar.
 If you live out of state, check the state's laws—you might even be required to hire an in-state management company.

 - You're not interested in hands-on management.
 Many landlords look forward to the challenge of finding good tenants and the rewards of maintaining a safe and attractive property on their own.
-But if you view rental property ownership strictly as an investment and want little or nothing to do with the day-to-day management of your properties, consider hiring help to manage your property.
+But if your rental property is solely an investment, and you want little or nothing to do with the day-to-day management of your properties, consider hiring help to manage your property.

 - Your time is limited.
 Even if you enjoy hands-on management, you might not have much time to devote to your business, especially if landlording isn't your day job.
-And if you prefer to spend your time growing your business, including searching for new properties, arranging financing for renovations, or changing your business structure, then a management company might be a good way to spend your money.
+And, if you prefer to spend your time growing your business by searching for new properties, arranging financing for renovations, or changing your business structure, then a management company might be a good way to spend your money.

 - You can afford the cost.
 Hiring a property management company is an attractive option if you can afford the fees.
 When interviewing companies, expect to hear quotes ranging between 5% and 10% of what you collect in rent revenue.
 If it's a down market and you're able to manage things yourself (or with the help of a resident manager or other employees), you might want to keep doing so until the market turns around.